morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 ```clojure
 (:mood (turtle-state :trinity))
 ```
-returns `nil`  (which stands for _nothing_) since `:mood` isn't a part of a turtle's state.
+returns `nil`  (which stands for _nothing_, different than _zero_) since `:mood` isn't a part of a turtle's state.
 This by itself isn't a problem, but if you get `nil` by mistake, and try to use it later on instead of what you expected to get (a number, a name, etc.), you may get a nasty `NullPointerException` error.
 Be careful with spelling of keywords: if you misspell it, you may get 'nil` as the result, and it would be difficult to find and fix the error.

 We will be using keywords in order to make turtles behavior depend on what their state is.